runrig-coop/hedgerows/index.md

 championing small family farms from the Midwest and coastal exurban farming communities.
 La Via Campesina was also there in force, demanding equitable land distribution, fairer wages, and safe working conditions.
-They were joined by other groups from the global south like the Food and Allied Workers Union of South Africa, as well as the Black Farmers and Agriculturalists Association, hailing from the American South.
+They were joined by other groups from the Global South, like the Food and Allied Workers Union of South Africa, and a few from the American South, like the Black Farmers and Agriculturalists Association.
 These last three groups were far more concerned with issues of social justice, rather than the previous groups' interests in consumer protections and agrarianism.
 Nevertheless, they presented a united front against the powers of global capital and trade.
 Shiva herself was uniquely poised to represent a broad spectrum of those interests, as she did the night after the first day of protests in a packed Seattle Town Hall.
-She sat shoulder-to-shoulder with Ralph Nader as they debated against White House Under Secretary of Commerce David Aaron and Procter and Gamble Director of Global Policy Scott Miller.
+She sat shoulder-to-shoulder with Ralph Nader as they debated against David Aaron, then White House Under-Secretary of Commerce, and Scott Miller, Director of Global Policy for Procter and Gamble.
 The event reached a national audience by means of a live broadcast on C-SPAN, re-aired periodically over the following days.
 This is where many organic food advocates in the U.S. were first introduced to Shiva's work, as she fired a cascade of withering rebukes at these grandees of government and industry, all to thunderous applause.

 ## Open Source Meets Open Publishing